RyanBuehler/ryanbuehler/README.md

 # Ryan Buehler - Code Samples and Portfolio
 ### 👋 Hello!
 Thank you for visiting my code samples!
+### I am currently a Junior CSRTIS Student at DigiPen Institute of Technology and a passionate Video Game Programmer.
-For brevity, this portfolio will be kept simple.
+### For brevity and your time, this portfolio will be kept as simple as possible.
 For source code and portfolio examples, please see below.

 ## Source Code Samples: